rullzer/events/README.md

 Will get you the event info as well as the READ ONLY token (for the general public webdav endpoint) of the event.

+The url is the url to use as webdav endpoint.
+Use the token as your username.

 ### Get write access to the event

 A post to: